Ananya0667/LinuxKernelDevelopment/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------
 # Linux Character Device Driver

-This repository hosts a Linux character device driver that demonstrates the basic mechanisms for handling read, write, open, and release operations on a character device.
+A Linux character device driver that demonstrates the basic mechanisms for handling read, write, open, and release operations on a character device.
 The driver is designed to provide practical insights into device file operations and interaction between kernel space and user space.

-## Project Overview
+## Intro_duction

-This project implements a simple character device driver suitable for educational purposes.
+Implemented a simple character device driver.
 It covers the fundamental aspects of device driver operations in Linux, focusing on:

 - Implementing file operations (read, write, open, and release).
 - Dynamically creating device files and managing device classes.